EPFL-ENAC/unhcr-geneva-tech-hub-app/README.md

 - verify that the json is valid

 ## file uploads
-- 2 services necessary
+- 2 services (docker compose) necessary
-  - nginx proxy to our custom epfl s3 instance
+  - (s3_server) nginx proxy to our minio s3 instance (cf docker-compose file in [minio doc](./minio/README.md)
+  - (rest-api)  python fast api
+    - use boto3 to upload files to the s3 instance
+    - use custom user management system for couchdb user creation and registering new users (also send email and password verification)

-  - python fast api using boto3 to upload files to the s3 instance We don't store the uploaded file directly to a database, it should be done by the frontend by talking directly to couchdb.
+We don't store the uploaded file directly to a database, it should be done by the frontend by talking directly to couchdb.
 The API just return the path served by the nginx reverse proxy

 ## Collaborators